 Universal Prevention Benefits

 Although most intervention research targets couples already experiencing conflict, the Family Foundations program demonstrates that universal prevention, reaching families before problems heighten, can produce remarkable reductions in family violence.
-You’re not waiting for dysfunction to emerge; you’re building protective factors during the vulnerable shift to parenthood.
+This approach builds protective factors during the vulnerable shift to parenthood rather than waiting for dysfunction to emerge.

 The evidence shows particularly large effects on violence reduction in intent-to-treat analyses at 10 months postpartum.
-When you strengthen coparenting coordination early, you’re disrupting pathways that lead to escalation.
+When coparenting coordination is strengthened early, pathways that lead to escalation can be disrupted.

-• Partners developing problem-solving frameworks they’ll use for years
+- Partners developing problem-solving frameworks they can use for years

 Universal approaches benefit all families while producing significantly stronger effects for those entering parenthood with elevated risk factors.